-In the run up to Noord-Group’s IT & Digital Leaders Dialogue BELUX, the event’s director Liam Heraty took ten minutes to sit down with one of the dialogue’s speakers, Luc Vander Donckt, Director ICT at Federal Pensions Service (FPS) to talk about his presentation – Agility beyond the process: self-organisation for higher value creation, continuous growth and motivated teams, and how a radically new team organisation and culture in IT have transformed the FPS.
+In the run up to Noord Group’s co-located IT & Digital Leaders Dialogue UK and Tech Infrastructure Dialogue UK the event’s director Liam Heraty took ten minutes to sit down with one of the dialogue’s speakers, Luc Vander Donckt, Director ICT at Federal Pensions Service (FPS) to talk about his case study masterclass – Agile leadership with self-organising teams, and how a radically new team organisation and culture in IT have transformed the FPS.

 Throughout 23 years of experience Luc has managed large IT development projects, programmes and portfolios across the public sector, since 2005 at the Federal Pensions Service (FPS), where he became IT director 7 years ago.
 Whilst in the middle of very ambitious projects, and starting from a renewed IT governance structure, he has led his IT teams on an agile journey, reinventing their IT organisation.
 The result reached far beyond process improvements, towards greater alignment with the business and added value for the organisation, committed collaborators, continuous adaptation and a happier workplace.

 LH: I’d like to start by looking at your main areas of focus over the past two years – what are the realisations you are proudest of?

 LVD: I’ve been focused on three global priorities over the last two years.
 To start, defining and realising our strategic portfolio containing several programmes and projects within the core business of our organisation (pension attribution, payments and communication), but also for allowing citizens to obtain their future pension date, and soon, their future pension amount via our website mypension.be, based on their real professional career data.